devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Amala.jpg
     email: asomeshw@uoregon.edu
     body: Amala is a developmental psychology PhD student in the DBIC lab, the DSN lab, and the PIE lab.
 In 2018 she graduated from Bryn Mawr College with a Bachelor of Arts in Psychology.
 Amala is interested in understanding the impacts of the socioemotional environment of adolescents both on development and the onset of psychopathology as well as the role of personality in dyadic relationships during adolescence.
 Outside of lab, she enjoys swimming, climbing, embroidery, and knitting.
 [CV](/assets/papers/Someshwar_CV.pdf)
-  - name: Keegan Alvarado
-    image: Keegan.jpg
-    email: kalvarad@uoregon.edu
-    body:   Keegan is the lab manager for Dr. Skowron’s Family Biobehavioral Health Lab.
-He is a senior at the University of Oregon and will graduate with a B.S. in Psychology in Spring of 2023.
-Keegan hopes to pursue a Ph.D. in clinical psychology, where he is interested in researching the biobehavioral patterns that underlie chronic mental health struggles.
-He hopes to increase existing therapeutic efficacy by investigating mindful parenting, inflammation, metabolic function, stress, diet, and nutritional deficiencies.
-Keegan’s long-term goal is to expand upon Multisystemic Therapy (MST) to help at-risk youth and families achieve and maintain lasting wellness.
   - name: Valerie Owusu-Hienno
     image: Valerie.jpg
     email: vowusuhi@uoregon.edu
     body:   Valerie is an Undergraduate Research Assistant majoring in Neuroscience and minoring in Chemistry and Global Health (UO Class of 2026).
-Valerie is working with Victoria through the Hui Undergraduate Research Scholars Program.
+Valerie started working with Victoria through the Hui Undergraduate Research Scholars Program, and continues to work in our lab as a research assistant.
   - name: Riley Stevens
     image: Riley.jpg
     email: rsteven5@uoregon.edu